RufusWhelan/Year11AssessmentTask1/ProjectDevelopment.md

 # Pokedex
 ## Requirements Definition
 ### Functional Requirements
-* User can search for a pokemon and have its base stat total, generation introduced, games it's available in and location found in its native region displayed
+* User can search for a pokemon and have its base stat total, generation introduced and games it's available.
 * User can add a searched pokemon to their team if they have less than 6 pokemon on their team.
 * Users Team is stored in a csv file
 * User can remove a pokemon from their team